Home / Coffee knowledge / 8 simple sensory exercises for at home: Your path to the perfect coffee experience

 Blind tasting with an ally

 Ask someone to help you with this exercise.
 Close your eyes and nose and taste something edible.
-You will initially only perceive the basic tastes.
-Then open your nose – and experience how the taste sensation changes.
+At first, you will only perceive the basic tastes.
+Then open your nose—and experience how the flavor experience changes.

 6. Aftertaste: The lasting memory

-The aftertaste describes how long and how pleasantly a taste lingers in the palate.
+The aftertaste describes how long and how pleasantly a taste lingers on the palate.

 Mindfulness while drinking